 Jones has designated that all the proceeds from the April 8 sale of the truck will go to the Community Foundation of Cleveland and Bradley County, TN [a community based 501 (C) (3) qualified charity] for the further designated purpose of supporting one of the nation’s top youth wrestling clubs (the Higher Calling Wrestling Club, Inc. in Tennessee) and the Dan Gable Museum in Waterloo, IA that benefits youth wrestling - named after the most dominant wrestler in history.

-"Dan Gable is a wrestling legend whose name is famous all over the world," said Jones.
-"He had a high school and college record of 180-1 and as an Olympic competitor in the Munich Games of 1972, he brought home the Gold Medal and was un-scored upon.
-As a college coach, he was a two-time NCAA champion and brought Iowa 15 NCAA titles - nine in a row from 1978 to 1986 - and 21 Big Ten team titles, not to mention Coach of the Year three times.
-It is our pleasure to honor this legend and help continue the fine work that he does."
+“Dan Gable is a wrestling legend whose name is famous all over the world,” said Jones.
+“He had a high school and college record of 181-1 and as an Olympic competitor in the Munich Games of 1972, he brought home the Gold Medal and was undefeated and un-scored upon.
+As a college wrestler at Iowa State University, he was a two-time NCAA champion/three-time finalist and as a coach brought Iowa 15 NCAA titles – nine in a row from 1978 to 1986 - and 21 straight Big Ten team titles, not to mention Coach of the Year three times.
+It is our pleasure to honor this legend and help continue the fine work that he does.”